 You know what’s amazing?
 A completely empty inbox!
 It’s so refreshing to know that you’ve responded, delegated, or closed the loop on all the threads in your inbox.

 That can seem out of reach when you’re drowning in hundreds of unread emails, or if you use your inbox as a to-do list or a “don’t forget to follow up on this” list, as I do.

 Most people just leave emails they’ve read in their inbox.
 But for me, all that clutter stresses me out.
 There’s a lot of different ways to approach email, and “inbox zero” is just one strategy (and there’s a number of ways to do it), but here’s what works for me:

-You can read more about how it works on their website, but the quick version is that the app takes the email address that you use (like email@example.com, firstname.lastname@example.org, email@example.com, etc) and schedules a reminder email to be sent to you based on which email you use.
+You can read more about how it works on their website, but the quick version is that the app takes the email address that you use (like email@example.com, firstname.lastname@example.org, email@example.com, etc) and schedules a reminder email to be sent to you based on which email you use– and you don’t have to install anything, log in to anything, or learn how to use any app.
+It’s just email.
 It’s pretty clever!

 With the above steps, I find that I can generally keep my inbox empty nearly all the time.
 If something takes me longer than I thought, I can even forward the email to firstname.lastname@example.org and archive it, so I can enjoy an empty inbox when I finish for the day– I won’t forget to finish, since I’ll have the reminder the next morning.